RicardoTurco/AMCOM_backend/README.md

 ## Basic WorkFlow

 ```
-- Import Test_Dock.postman_collection.json in Postman to access the URLs and payloads;
+- Import AmCom.postman_collection.json in Postman to access the URLs and payloads;
-- A User's "access_token" must be informed in the HEADER of requests;
-- When "access_token" expires, you must use the "refresh_token" in HEADER of URL
-(POST > localhost:5000/api/v1/auth/refresh) to update a user's "access_token";

 a) Login using the username "admin" and password "senhaadmin" to get ACCESS_TOKEN;